Deep Neural Networks Inspired by Differential Equations: From SDEs to Deep Neural Networks

 \section{From SDEs to Deep Neural Networks}

-Introducing stochasticity into ODEs give rise to SDEs \ref{SDE}, which provide a more expressive and realistic framework for modeling uncertainty.
-SDEs appear in two common forms: additive noise, which accounts for external disturbances such as environmental fluctuations, and multiplicative noise, which captures state-dependent randomness arising from factors like thermal or reaction-level variations.
+Incorporating stochasticity into ODEs yields SDEs, providing a more expressive framework for modeling uncertainty.
+These equations typically feature additive noise to account for external disturbances, or multiplicative noise to capture state-dependent randomness like thermal variations.
+The integration of SDEs with neural networks has established a new machine learning paradigm, enabling powerful regularization techniques and the principled modeling of stochastic dynamics.
+This intersection primarily manifests in two domains: \begin{itemize} \item \textbf{Stochastic Network Regularization (Networks Guided by Equations)}: Controlled noise is injected at various network levels to enhance robustness and generalization.
+This includes neuron-level Dropout \cite{baldi2013understanding,srivastava2014dropout}, weight perturbations \cite{lian2016dropconnect,kang2017shakeout}, activation noise \cite{moradi2020survey,li2016whiteout,he2019parametric}, and dynamic depth adjustment \cite{gastaldi2017shake,huang2016deep}.
+By mimicking stochastic perturbations in the optimization landscape, these methods help avoid poor local minima.

-The deep integration of SDEs and neural networks have opened up a new paradigm in modern machine learning, enabling both more powerful regularization techniques and the principled modeling of stochastic dynamics.
-This intersection manifests primarily in two domains: \begin{itemize} \item \textbf{Stochastic Network Regularization}: Controlled noise is injected at various levels of the neural networks through the introduction of stochastic regularization mechanisms.
-This includes techniques such as Dropout and its variants at the neuron level \cite{baldi2013understanding,srivastava2014dropout}, parameter perturbations in the weight space \cite{lian2016dropconnect,kang2017shakeout}, noise injection in the activation function domain \cite{moradi2020survey,li2016whiteout,he2019parametric}, and dynamic adjustment of network depth \cite{gastaldi2017shake,huang2016deep}.
-These methods enhance network robustness and generalization by mimicking stochastic perturbations in the optimization landscape, helping to avoid poor local minima. \item \textbf{Stochastic Dynamics Modeling}: The forward propagation in neural networks can be mathematically characterized as a dynamical system driven by SDEs \eqref{SDE}.
-Neural SDEs~\cite{liu2019neural} parameterize both the drift and diffusion coefficients using neural networks, establishing a flexible and unified framework for modeling complex stochastic dynamics in data.
-In contrast, DDPMs~\cite{sohl2015deep,ho2020denoising} construct a fixed forward diffusion process (by incrementally adding Gaussian noise) and achieve data generation by learning the drift term of the corresponding reverse SDE \eqref{RSDE}.
-These two approaches differ fundamentally in their learning objectives: Neural SDEs model the forward-time stochastic dynamics, while DDPMs focus on learning the reverse-time denoising dynamics to generate data from noise. \end{itemize}
+\item \textbf{Stochastic Dynamics Modeling}: Forward propagation in neural networks can be mathematically characterized as a dynamical system driven by SDEs.
+Neural SDEs~\cite{liu2019neural} parameterize both drift and diffusion coefficients to model complex stochastic dynamics.
+In contrast, SDE-guided generative models (e.g., DDPMs)~\cite{sohl2015deep,ho2020denoising} define a fixed forward noise process and generate data by learning the drift term of the reverse SDE.
+Fundamentally, they differ in their learning objectives: Neural SDEs capture forward-time stochastic dynamics, whereas DDPMs learn reverse-time denoising dynamics. \end{itemize}